hack006/scapp/README.md

 designed for smaller sport clubs and gyms.
 Main goal is to simplify administration and interconnect coaches, players and another stuff inside a sport organization.

+*This project is no longer under active or maintenance development!
+Use with caution - obsolete libraries can contain a lot of vulnariabilities.
+Kept public mainly because of study purposes.*

 ![Preview of ScApp dashboard](/doc/images/dashboard.png)

 ## About